drenglish/vue-match-media/README.md

 The goal is to support a simpler, more repeatable process of developing well partitioned, layout-aware UI code.
 Though if you insist on making things more interesting than that, we've got at least a few edge cases covered too.

 ## How's it work?
+### Install
+From NPM:

+    npm i vue-match-media

+A transpiled ES5 distributable (dist/index.js) is set as "main" in package.json.
+Simply require it (after Vue, of course) and MQ will install itself and be ready to configure.
+If you prefer using the plugin as an ES6 module, it's a single file, so you can just import from src/index.js.
+But you'l have to install it to Vue yourself:

+    import MQ from 'vue-match-media/src'
+    Vue.use(MQ)

+If you're building with Rollup, package.json provides a "module" field, which will make the additional "/src" path unnecessary.

+**Be aware** that the transpiled distributable will NOT run as-is in IE. See [below](#ie-compatibility) for notes.

 ### Use
-Basic Vue plugin setup:

-    import MQ from 'vue-match-media'
-    Vue.use(MQ)

-Instantiate Vue with your aliased media queries in an "mq" key:
+Having required or imported MQ, instantiate Vue with your aliased media queries in an "mq" key:

     const vm = new Vue({
       el: '#some-element',